Yosemite Elopement Guide

 Swinging Bridge Picnic Area

 This is another approved wedding ceremony location, and it is also a great accessible option for a small wedding.
-This location is located on beach northeast of bridge and no more than 20 people can be in your wedding party, including you and your partner and vendors.
+This location is located on the beach northeast of the bridge and no more than 20 people can be at your wedding party, including you and your partner and vendors.

 Please keep in mind no ceremonies are allowed on the bridge or in the meadows.
 This area is also open year-round except on holiday weekends.